How to Merge Duplicate Salesforce Contacts, Accounts, Leads, Opportunities, and Other Record Types

 Step 3 operates through three tabs that work together:

-1) Master tab — This is where you set the rules that determine which record in each duplicate group becomes the master.
+The Master tab is where you set the rules that determine which record in each duplicate group becomes the master.
 Insycle evaluates your rules in order from top to bottom, and the first record that uniquely matches a rule becomes the master.
 If no record matches any rule, master selection fails for that group.
-See the Master Record Selection reference below for a full breakdown of all rules and options.
+See the Master Record Selection reference for a full breakdown of all rules and options.

 At the bottom of the Master tab, you'll also configure: